LIFE IN THE BIG HOUSE

 Step inside the social world of one of Ireland’s great country houses and discover dining as ritual, theatre, and power.
 The Art of Dining – Life in the Big House is a scripted, character-led experience at Mount Congreve Gardens, guided by a Senior Estate Steward who never quite left service!

 What to Expect: This is a 60-minute guided experience, delivered in two parts.
-Inside the House (approx. 20 minutes) Begin in the Large Drawing Room, also known as the Chinese Room.
+Inside the House Begin in the Large Drawing Room, also known as the Chinese Room.
 Lined with rare, hand-painted Chinese wallpaper, this remarkable interior reflects 18th-century wealth, global trade, and taste.
 A carefully selected group of Irish silver dining and service pieces reveals how hospitality was staged through ceremony, control, and skilled labour.
 Mount Congreve was famously the last house in Ireland to employ liveried servants, giving particular depth to an experience shaped by hierarchy, discipline, and performance.
-In the Gardens (approx. 40 minutes) The experience then continues outdoors with a guided walk through selected garden areas.
-This section shows how the estate sustained the table—supplying produce, shaping after-dinner movement, and reinforcing the social rituals of the Big House.
-This is not a conventional house tour, but a focused, immersive experience that connects interior splendour with the working landscape beyond, bringing the elegance—and the hidden labour—of the Big House into sharp focus.
+In the Gardens Following the house experience, guests are brought outside where the guide shares additional context on the house, the gardens and the wider estate landscape.
+Guests are then invited to continue to the Walled Garden, historically the productive heart of the estate, which they may explore independently.
+This garden once supplied the house with fruit, vegetables and herbs, forming a direct link between the landscape and the dining table.
+The experience offers a focused and immersive insight into life at Mount Congreve, connecting the elegance of the house with the working garden that sustained it, while allowing visitors time to explore the gardens at their own pace This is not a conventional house tour, but a focused, immersive experience that connects interior splendour with the working landscape beyond, bringing the elegance - and the hidden labour - of the Big House into sharp focus.

 LIFE IN THE BIG HOUSE